 The traffic circulation element, the mass transit element, and the port, aviation and related facilities element have been combined into the Mobility Element to avoid repetition and provide clarity.
-The requirements of Sections 163.3177 and 163.3178, Florida Statutes and Chapter 9J-5, Florida Administrative Code have been met within these this combined element.
+The requirements of Sections 163.3177 and 163.3178, Florida Statutes have been met within this combined element.